The Major’s Amateur Hour

 Oh Chute

-In 1929 Geoffrey Hellman secured a position with the New Yorker as a writer for “The Talk of Town” and also contributed a number of profiles, including this one about a parachute stunt-jumper named Joe Crane.
+In 1929 Geoffrey Hellman secured a position with The New Yorker as a writer for “The Talk of Town” and also contributed a number of profiles, including this one about a parachute stunt-jumper named Joe Crane.
 Here is the opening paragraph and an illustation by Abe Birnbaum:

 On Feb.
 18, 1932, Joe Crane amazed crowds at Roosevelt Field with double parachute descent, in which he opened a second parachute through the first.
 If you are wondering, Crane died in 1968…of natural causes.
+(Pinterest)

 * * *